NETWAYS/ansible-collection-elasticstack/docs/01-requirements.md

 **elasticstack_ca_host**

 This is a mandatory variable.
 It is used to define the host that will be used as "CA host".
+Per default it is already defined (first host inside the group `elasticstack_elasticsearch_group_name`).
+In case you are using different group names, this variable wont be set with a defualt value.